 Safety Tips and Expectations

 I didn’t always feel entirely safe as a solo female traveller – not so much in the daytime but particularly at night when trying to get from town to the pitch-black Tuek Chhu Road where many well-known guesthouses are.
 Walking between them to see friends was a demanding adrenalin-fuelled few minutes.
 Pack a torch, and avoid being alone.
 Most petty thefts happen to lone women, especially when biking or in a tuk-tuk.
 Like anywhere, keep your belongings safe and exercise caution.

 Kampot attracts a particular type of traveller – and not always the good kind.
 It’s been some years since I last visited, but Kampot was full of the worst stoners I’ve met in Cambodia.
 There’s smoking and then there’s being stoned to the point of oblivion in a hostel.
+There’s a seedy underbelly the city doesn’t fully shake off.
 However, there is a growing expatriate scene here and you’ll meet some cool people.

 Where to Stay in Kampot